MikeSpa/DamnVulnerableDeFi/WRITEUP.md

 In the end, we gain -15 + 90 + 45 = 120 ether for the cost of a few transaction and a 3% fee on uniswap for our 15 eth flash loan, the buyer got 6 NFTs for 45 ether, the marketplace lost 75 ether and the seller lost all of their NFTs.

 [Uniswap Flash Swap](https://docs.uniswap.org/protocol/V2/guides/smart-contract-integration/using-flash-swaps)

+## 11) Backdoor
+*Gnosis Safe Wallet | Proxies | Delegate call*

+### Vulnerabilities

+The WalletRegistry contract does various checks before sending the DVT but it assumes that because the Proxy is owned by a beneficiary, it has been created by the beneficiary or at least that the beneficiary has full control of it and its funds.
+Neither are true.
+If we are the one creating the proxy, we can insert a backdoor into the contract.

+Gnosis Safe Wallet use a proxy pattern where the logic is in a GnosisSafe contract and users simply deploy a proxy with which they will interact.
+But during the creation of the proxy contract, it is possible to make the proxy contract execute a delegate call.
+We can use this to make the newly created proxy vulnerable.
+We will make the proxy call a function in our attack contract which will approve us to transfer 10 DVT.

+### The Attack

+We will create an attack contract that will deploy the GnosisSafeProxy for each of the beneficiary.
+As long as we respect the various requirements in WalletRegistry::proxyCreated (for exemple that the owner is a beneficiary), the Registry will send 10 DVT to the proxy.
+We create the proxy with the GnosisSafeProxyFactory::createProxyWithCallback function.
+This function (before calling WalletRegistry::proxyCreated) will call GnosisSafe::setup.
+Amongst the parameters we have to give to setup, we can choose to make it execute a delegate call (though setupModules() -> Executor::execute).
+We thus give this function the necessary parameter for it to delegate call a function in our attack contract.
+This function call the ERC20::approve function which allow a spender to spend a given amount of token from an owner balance.
+We will make the proxy approve our attack contract to spent the 10 DVT that the proxy wallet will receive from the Registry.
+Once WalletRegistry::proxyCreated finishes and the proxy receives the token, we will transfer them to our attacker address via transferFrom().